-The University of Tampa counseling center, located in the Dickey Health and Wellness Center directly behind Austin Hall, provides counseling to all full-time students.
-Full-time graduate students who have not purchased the student health insurance policy will be assessed a fee.
-The counseling center staff is on call 24 hours a day for emergencies.
+The University of Tampa Counseling Services, located in the Dickey Health and Wellness Center directly behind Austin Hall, provides counseling to all full-time undergraduate students and all international graduate students.
+Domestic graduate students without an active student health insurance policy will be assessed a fee.

 111 N. Brevard Blvd.

 8:30 a.m-5 p.m.

 Contact Campus Safety at (813) 257-7777 to speak with an on-call mental health provider.
 The on-call service is for emergencies and crisis care.
 Students may call the Crisis Center of Tampa Bay at (813) 234-1234 or 211 for non-emergencies.

 Concerned About a UT Student?

 The Counseling Services understands there may be times...

 Counseling Services understands there may be times a student becomes concerned about another student.
 The UT community is strongly encouraged to identify any students they are concerned about through the Students of Concern program.
 Monnie Wertz, assistant vice president of Operations and Planning, heads the program and may be reached at ext.
 3757 or (813) 257-3757.
 Student of Concern forms

 may also be accessed on the UT website.